paltze/matherjs/README.md

 + `fibonacci(num: number): number`: A fast and efficient fibonacci method.
 + `degToRadians(deg: number): number`: Converts degrees to radians.
 + `radiansToDeg(rad: number): number`: Converts radians to degress.

+## Contribution

+I have no more ideas of what to add to the libray.
+If you, however, have any ideas share in the issues panel.
+Or if you have implemented the idea yourself add a pull request.